 Once your twenties and (whispers) thirties are behind you, you need a little help to keep things looking their finest.
 Sadly, the days of slapping a bit of cheap moisturiser on and hoping for the best are long gone.

-So in my endless pursuit of a more youthful complexion, I’ve recently been testing out some products by Sanctuary Spa; and I’m so excited about them, I wanted to share my findings with you.
+In my endless pursuit of a more youthful complexion, I’ve recently been testing out some products by Sanctuary Spa; and I’m so excited about them, I wanted to share my findings with you.

 Now, I’ve been using their salt scrub for years.
 I think I may have first bought it when I was getting married — and that was in 2001 — and I’m faithful to it even now.